 This is another significant demographic development.
 Those born after the 1990s and 2000s are quite different from the previous generation.
 They are more accommodated with technology and digitalization.
 They are very connected and active in the internet world and know how to leverage it for new uses.
 They are empowered by new technologies but also depend on them.
 In fact, they are influenced by this new environment, more open, with more information, so their taste will also differ a lot from their predecessors.

-These young people, besides being the center of their family, are also the focus of many brands and companies.
-They are or they will become the next consumption force and they are holding also an important innovative capacity.
+These young people, besides being the center of their families, are also the focus of many brands and companies.
+They are or will become the next consumption force and they are holding also an important innovative capacity.
 These consumers are more open to new things and prefer to express their difference in perspectives and share their experiences openly.
 Following this trend, consumers will become more heterogeneous than they are today.

-How to face these changing consumers ?
+How to face these changing consumers?

 Work with digital in China